Binning

 • depositionData – functor description of the deposited quantity.
 Defines which particle property to bin.

 • extraData – tuple holding extra data to be passed to the binner.
 Can be used for optional configurations.
+Optional.
+Defaults to an empty tuple.

 Returns: